gitname/real-time-react/README.md

 ```batch
 C:\AppFolder\>set PORT=3000&& npx nodemon start server.js
 ```
-| The absence of whitespace between the environment variable and the pair of empersands is intentional, since the environment variable gets set to everything until the ampersand.
-The whitespace between the pair of ampersands and the subsequent command is also intentional, but is optional.
+> The **absence of whitespace** between the environment variable definition and the pair of ampersands is required, since the environment variable gets set to everything between the equals sign and the ampersand.
+The **presence of whitespace** between the pair of ampersands and the subsequent command is optional.

 Then, in a web browser, visit the app at http://localhost:3000/.